underhillanna/GrapeImageAnalysis/README.md

    * If you ever add a step that you want to delete, just double-click on the RGB value and follow the prompt to remove that step.
 If you ever try to add a step with the same color as one that already exists, it will give you a warning message.
 If you ever want to start the segmentation over completely, just go to File > New Segmentation.
    * When you're done segmenting an image, go to File > Save Training to save the class steps you've created.
 To save the segmented image itself, go to File > Save Segmented Image.
 The program will ask you to select columns for each CSV file; this exports the color data and pixel percentages.
 Select as many or as few characteristics as you'd like.
    * To segment multiple images using your training set, open the desired training set then go to File > Segment Folder.
 You'll select a folder with images to segment, then choose a location to save the finished files.
 It's a good idea to go back and review the images done by bulk, because sometimes there are differences in images and the segmentation isn't accurate.

+The output of the program is a 600 x 900 PNG image.

 ## Using ImageProcess
 This script was written for the processing of segemented images as produced above.
 I make no claims of well-written code or functionality in all situtations; although I hope it works for you, there is a chance it won't.
 In particular, some types of segmented images cannot be processed by the program.
 Those types of images include: